-The Raiffeisen Group is exposed to the risk that third parties who owe it cash, securities or other assets will not duly perform their obligations.
-The Raiffeisen Group is exposed to such risk from its counterparties in the financial services industry.
-Counterparties include brokers and dealers, commercial banks, investment banks, and other institutional customers.
-Exposures can arise through trading, lending, deposit-taking, clearance and settlement and many other activities and relationships.
+The Raiffeisen Group is exposed to the risk that borrowers or other counterparties will not duly perform their obligations owed to the Raiffeisen Group.
+Counterparties include, among others, brokers and dealers, commercial banks, investment banks, and other institutional as well as retail customers.
+Exposures can arise through trading, lending, deposit-taking, clearance and settlement and other financing activities and relationships.
 The Raiffeisen Group may incur losses if its counterparties default on their obligations.
-If losses due to counterparty defaults significantly exceed the amounts of the Raiffeisen Group's provisions or require an increase in provisions, it could have a material adverse effect on the Raiffeisen Group's business, results of operations, financial condition, liquidity, capital base or prospects.
-This risk may be exacerbated if the collateral held by the Raiffeisen Group be liquidated at prices below the level necessary to recover the full amount of the loan, derivative or other contractual exposures.
+If losses arising from counterparty defaults significantly exceed the amounts of the Raiffeisen Group's provisions or require an increase of such provisions, this could have a material adverse effect on the Raiffeisen Group's business, results of operations, financial condition, liquidity, capital base or prospects.
+This risk may be exacerbated if the collateral held by the Raiffeisen Group cannot be realised or can only be liquidated at prices below the level necessary to recover the full amount of the loan, derivative or other contractual exposures.